foo-dogsquared/freebies-hunt-api/src/list.md

 - [Blender](https://www.blender.org/) | A free and open source 3D modelling software.
 Despite being in the game dev't section, it could be used for things outside of game development such as 3D animations and illustrations.
 - [CS50's Introduction to Game Development](https://www.edx.org/course/cs50s-introduction-to-game-development) | **(I mean it's CS50, I totally recommend this one.)** One of CS50x's branching course.
 This time they introduce you to the game development process.
 Just like CS50, it offers you challenging problem sets to be able to get a solid grasp after lectures.
 - [Game Programming Patterns](http://gameprogrammingpatterns.com/) | **(Recommending this so much when starting out with game development.)** A free web-based book that discusses about different coding patterns that is usually found on game development.
+- [GDevelop](https://gdevelop-app.com/) | A free and open source app for game creation.
+You could create games without programming skills, a suitable tool for introducing to game development (and programming, overall).
 - [Godot Engine](https://godotengine.org/) | **(I recommend this very much especially with their free asset store.)** A free and open source cross-platform 2D and 3D game engine.
 You can visit the source code repo [right here](https://github.com/godotengine/godot).
 - [Make Human](http://www.makehumancommunity.org/) | A professional-grade free and open source software for creating 3D human (and humanoid) models.
 - [Open Game Art](https://opengameart.org/) | A website that offers free stock resources/assets for your game development process.